 Outdoor and indoor Majesty palms grow best with regular fertilizer.
 Fertilize an outdoor Majesty palm every three months or when its leaf color begins to fade.
-Sprinkle a ready-to-use, granular 8-8-8 palm fertilizer product that has added magnesium, iron and manganese at a rate of 1 tablespoon per 1 square foot within the area under the canopy of the palm, and mix it into the soil or mulch surface.
+Sprinkle a ready-to-use, granular 8-8-8 palm fertilizer product that has added magnesium, iron and manganese at a rate of 1 tablespoon per 1 square foot (or according to label directions) within the area under the canopy of the palm, and mix it into the soil or mulch surface.
 Water the palm after applying the fertilizer.

 Plant an indoor Majesty palm only in a container with drainage holes or you risk fungal root diseases.
 During the growing season, water an indoor plant when the soil surface is slightly dry.
 Place the palm somewhere it can drain freely and pour water over the soil surface until it appears through the drainage holes.
 When the container no longer drips water, place it back on its drip tray.
 When the plant stops producing new leaves, water when the soil surface is dry to a depth of 1/2 inch.

 An indoor plant benefits from a humid atmosphere and regular cleaning.
 To promote healthy, glossy leaves on an indoor palm, stand the plant in its container and drip tray on a shallow tray of pebbles filled with water.
 Every few weeks, wipe the fronds with a clean, damp cloth or rinse them with clean, tepid water.

 Pests and Diseases

 Diseases rarely affect a Majesty palm, and maintaining high humidity or spraying with insecticidal soap controls most pests.
 Red spider mite and scale insects can infest a Majesty palm.
 Red spider mites create fine webs on palm leaves, while scale insects look like tiny shells stuck to leaf veins and stems.